sebastopolys/GinsengHtml/README.md

 }
 ```
 Add the necessary html functions on each template file.

-If you change namespace of ginsenghtml class to match your project namespace, it is not neccesary to add ``use function`` .
+If you change namespace of ginsenghtml class to match your project namespace, it is not neccesary to add ``use function`` declaration.

 After this, html functions will become available in further methods of your class:
 ```